Kargil War order of battle

 US Navy map of Kargil, 2008.

-The Kargil War order of battle (KWORBAT), is a deposition and systematic combatant structure of the Indian Army troops and the unified Pakistan Armed Forces combat commands, active in the Kargil region in 1999, during the Kargil War.
-The Indian Army orbat is based on the publications provided by the Indian military authors, news media and official sources.
+The Kargil War order of battle (KWORBAT), is a deposition and systematic combatant structure of Indian Army troops and the unified Pakistan Armed Forces combat commands, active in the Kargil region in 1999, during the Kargil War.
+The Indian Army orbat is based on publications provided by Indian military authors, news media and official sources.

 India

-Indian Army infantry battalions were often transferred between brigade commands during the war, so sometimes appear under multiple brigades.
+Indian Army infantry battalions were often transferred between brigade commands during the war, so they sometimes appear under multiple brigades.